opensearch-project/project-website/_posts/2025-10-17-Q-CLI-Integration:-Log-Pattern-and-Data-Distribution-Analysis.md

 ---
 layout: post
-title: "Amazon Q CLI integration: Log pattern and data distribution analysis"
+title: "Amazon Kiro CLI integration: Log pattern and data distribution analysis"
 authors:
   - ihailong
   - jiaruj
 date: 2025-11-20
 categories:
   - technical-posts
-meta_keywords: log pattern analysis, Amazon Q CLI, CLI integration, OpenSearch agent tool, log analysis, Model Context Protocol, OpenTelemetry, MCP configuration, data distribution tools, observability, distributed systems monitoring, system troubleshooting, natural language queries
+meta_keywords: log pattern analysis, Amazon Kiro CLI, CLI integration, OpenSearch agent tool, log analysis, Model Context Protocol, OpenTelemetry, MCP configuration, data distribution tools, observability, distributed systems monitoring, system troubleshooting, natural language queries
-meta_description: Learn how to integrate Amazon Q CLI with OpenSearch's Log Pattern Analysis and Data Distribution tools for efficient log analysis using natural language queries in distributed systems.
+meta_description: Learn how to integrate Amazon Kiro CLI with OpenSearch's Log Pattern Analysis and Data Distribution tools for efficient log analysis using natural language queries in distributed systems.
 ---

 Modern distributed systems generate vast amounts of log data that can be challenging to analyze manually.
-In this blog post, we'll explore how you can integrate Amazon Q CLI with OpenSearch's advanced analysis tools to transform complex log investigations into natural language queries.
+In this blog post, we'll explore how you can integrate Amazon Kiro CLI with OpenSearch's advanced analysis tools to transform complex log investigations into natural language queries.
 We'll demonstrate the integration of two powerful OpenSearch agent tools---the Log Pattern Analysis Tool and Data Distribution Tool---through the Model Context Protocol (MCP), showing how this combination enables streamlined command-line diagnostics and enhanced system troubleshooting.

 Through a real-world OpenTelemetry Demo scenario investigating payment failures, you'll learn how to set up the integration, configure the necessary components, and use these tools to perform automated pattern recognition and statistical analysis.
 By the end of this post, you'll understand how to use conversational commands to quickly identify root causes in distributed system logs, significantly reducing time to resolution for critical issues.